kiwapp/Template-Customer-Survey/README.md

 ## About the application

-This application is built on top of **Backbone , Lodash and Kiwapp**, so it's working throught Ajax.
+This application is built on top of **Backbone , Lodash and Kiwapp**.

 You will find inside this repository :
 - app/ : folder containing app sources